NicoSerranoP/HEsystem/README.md

 1. **request_result(User, result, public_key)**: it would send the encrypted result to the seller, notify the intermediary ledger and return the decrypted result. ``` final_result = cl.request_result(User, result, public_key) ```
 1. **request_test(User)**: it would request the encrypted test data and its public key.``` test_data, test_public_key = cl.request_test(User) ```
 1. **retrieve_test_result(User, result, public_key)**: It would request the decrypted result from the test data. ``` test_final_result = cl.retrieve_test_result(User, test_result, test_public_key) ```
+1. **litigation(User)**: It would allow the client to cancel the transaction in case something went wrong before executing the *request_result* function.
+Be advised that this function interacts with the blockchain therefore it has a small gas cost.
+Try to prepare your code using the test functions before performing the real transaction. ``` receipt = cl.litigation(User) ```

 This Homomorphic encryption library allows to compute primitive operations over encrypted data (addition, multiplication and comparisons).
 With these operations available we can build more complex algorithms in order to extract useful information from encrypted data.
 The data object inherits some properties from heavily-used machine learning and data analysis libraries.
 Specifically, it has some properties from the torch.Tensor object ([torch library](https://pytorch.org/)) and also some properties from the np.ndarray object ([Numpy library](https://numpy.org/)).
 The following documentation describes the most used functions that can be applied to the data object from the HEsystem library.
 The examples assumes that the variable ```data``` contains the encrypted data sended from the server system of this same library.